chrisrichardson/git-novice/_episodes/07-remotes.md

 practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
 Most programmers use hosting services like [GitHub](http://github.com), [BitBucket](http://bitbucket.org) or [GitLab](http://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
+Create an account on bitbucket (www.bitbucket.org).
+Bitbucket have an academic programme, which allows you to have unlimited private repositories (unlike some other websites).
+You can sign up for this, if you want to.

-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to Bitbucket, then click on the menu "Repositories" and create a new repository called `planets`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)